Draconizations/LnzLive/GUIDE.md

 ### Export

-#### Export OBJ 3D Model

-Experimental feature to export a 3D model of the loaded LNZ and animation frame!
+- **Export OBJ 3D Model:** Experimental feature to export a 3D model of the loaded LNZ and animation frame!
 Your mileage may vary.

 ### Help